jonathank1906/AOOP-Exam/README.md

 ```
 - Locking ensures that only one thread can ever enter this part of the code at the same time (the locked block).
 So, multiple threads are coming, but as soon as one thread goes in there, no other threads are allowed.
 - Any object in C# can be locked with the `lock` keyword.
 So any shared object can be used as a lock.
-    - It is best practice to create a new lock object, intead of
+    - Tecnically you can use the shared variable and lock that.
+However, it is best practice to create a new lock object and use it to lock, not the variable.
+In order to be completely "safe", this lock object should be `readonly` so it can never be changed.
+- Repetition: Lock everything that can be modified by multiple theads.
+If it is only being read by multiple threads, then there is no need to lock it.
 ### Dead Lock
 - An issue can arrise with locking, which is called dead locks.
 How this happens is basically when you lock something with one thread and then lock another thing with the other thread and then lock the threads each other lock eachother and now they can never unlock.
 - The easiest way to avoid it is by always locking in the same order (locks are inside of each other).